googlecreativelab/digital-wellbeing-experiments-toolkit/README.md

 [Morph](https://experiments.withgoogle.com/morph) is an experiment that helps users stay focussed by adapting their phones to what they're doing, by letting them set up different 'Modes' for the different modes of their life.
 Each Mode is defined as a collection of apps, and a user defined 'trigger', which can be either a time or a place.
 This experiment used the [Google Maps Places SDK](https://developers.google.com/places/android-sdk/start) and the [Location & GeoFence APIs](https://developer.android.com/training/location/geofencing) to switch its functionality based on the user's context, setting triggers for different states based on a user's location.

 The example code in the [`geolocation/`](geolocation/) directory shows how the state of an app can be updated by a simple geolocation watcher class.
-In this example, the location simply changes the background of the screen, but could be mapped to any aspect of an application.
+In this example, the location simply triggers a change in the app UI, but could be mapped to any aspect of a full-featured application.

 How could changing the functionality of an app based on context help users to focus better on their usage?